HL7/cql-ig/input/pages/using-cql.md

       b. **SHOULD** Use Initial Case<br/>
       c. **MAY** Include spaces

-**Initial Case Definition** is defined as the first letter of every word is capitalized (e.g. "Observation With Status") (as opposed to Title Case, which would be "Observation with Status")
+> NOTE: **Initial Case** is defined as the first letter of every word is capitalized (e.g. "Observation With Status") (as opposed to Title Case, which traditionally does not capitalize conjunctions and prepositions, e.g. "Observation with Status")

 For example: